 Whether connected workers want to register a new CI idea or report an equipment breakdown, these digital workflow processes no longer take them away from their equipment — keeping all production processes running smoothly.
 In addition, workers no longer have to contend with various tools like Excel or SharePoint.
-Having a haphazard collection of tools and systems creates silos, preventing workers from truly reaping the benefits of Industry 4.0.
+Having a haphazard collection of tools and systems creates silos, preventing workers from truly reaping the benefits of digital technology.

 On the other hand, using one integrated platform like 4Industry that connects and brings data, equipment and workers together will keep your workers connected to their machines — and to each other.

 Want to stay up to date with everything related to modern manufacturing?
 Connect with us on LinkedIn to find out about our latest blogs, whitepapers, reports and much more!